 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-One of the ways we celebrate the Nativity of Our Lord Jesus Christ on December 25 is to sing the Troparion of the Feast.
+One of the ways we celebrate the Nativity of Our Lord Jesus Christ is to sing the Troparion of the Feast.
 The words of the hymn describe Jesus Christ as the light of the world, the Sun of Righteousness and the Orient from on high.
 The hymn also refers to the wise men from the East who followed a star to find this newborn King.